Program Director: Helma de Vries-Jordan

 In addition to the core requirements, three additional classes must be taken in at least two disciplines.
 These courses must be selected from an approved list of interdisciplinary electives.
 Students should consult with their advisor as to which classes best serve their professional interests and career goals.
 Possible electives include:

 International Affairs majors are required to gain intercultural competency by participating in an approved study abroad program or international field experience.
 Students may study abroad during the fall, spring, or summer terms.
 If planning on studying abroad, students should consult with the Director of Study Abroad as well as their advisor in planning their course of study.
 In lieu of studying abroad, students may also participate in a directed research, directed study, or internship experience that is international in scope.
 Students should consult with their advisor as to which type of experience would meet this requirement and best serve their professional interests and career goals.
+Students are encouraged to complete major requirements while studying abroad.

 International Affairs majors are required to gain foreign language competency in preparing for careers and graduate study in which foreign language competency is often used as a criterion in hiring and admissions decisions.